aotarola/nix-config/README.md

 Configuration for all my Linux and MacOS hosts using nix pkgs.

+This configuration builds nix per architecture with a config that uses my hostnames as config entries:

+1. `$USERNAME@ivory`: points to my Mac Mini M1
+1. `$USERNAME@ebony`: points to my Macbook Air Intel

+Feel free to fork and customize it.

 ## Installation

 1. Install [Nix](https://nixos.org/download.html)

+1. Create the config folders

+    ```sh
+    mkdir -p ~/.config/nixpkgs
+    ```

 1. Enable experimental features